14phin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-add /action to the PATH
+a script that counts the number of directories in the PATH